rmoralesdelgado/rmoralesdelgado.github.io/_posts/2019-4-29-Finding-the-Index-of-a-Fibonacci-Number.md

+---
+layout: post
-# Finding the Index of a Fibonacci Number
+title: Finding the Index of a Fibonacci Number
+tags: python
+---

 Leonardo Fibonacci was an Italian mathematician born in the XII century, whose main heritage was introducing the Hindu-Arabic numeral system — the decimal system — in the western world, and also for creating the famous Fibonacci numbers [[1]](https://en.wikipedia.org/wiki/Fibonacci).